INTO-CPS-Association/plant-controller/pt/controller_1/README.md

 ## Process Manager

 PM2 is a process manager for applications, which allows them to stay alive, if they exits unexpectedly due to errors.
-The ouput and errors gets stored in a log file.
+The output and errors gets stored in a log file.

 To install PM2, run the following command: